Current & Ongoing Projects

 California Proposition 11, Ambulance Employees Paid On-Call Breaks, Training, and Mental Health Services Initiative (2018)

-Don’t wait until election day to look at the Solano and State voting info, these sites have all you need to know about how and where to vote along with Candidate and Voter Information as soon as it is ready.
+Don’t wait until election day to look at the Solano and State voting info, these sites have all you need to know about how and where to vote along with Candidate and Voter Information.

 2018 June Primary Elections